 There are graduate assistantships available to doctoral students in the School of Media & Communication.
 Incoming doctoral students who are awarded an assistantship are typically granted three years of funding.
 The continuation of those assistantships from year to year is based on two primary criteria: whether they are meeting the requirements of their assistantship, and whether they are making significant progress toward their degree.
 Students may also apply for a fourth year funding.

 The graduate assistantships typically entail teaching or working with faculty in classroom settings.
 Most first year GAs teach the public speaking course COMM 1020.
-After the first year, there are other opportunities for GAs to teach or assist in other courses across the Departments of Communication, Media Production & Studies, and Journalism & Public Relations.
+After the first year, there are other opportunities for GAs to teach or assist in other courses across Communication, Media Production & Studies, and Journalism & Public Relations.

 The graduate assistantships come with a scholarship and stipend package.
 The scholarships cover the instructional fees and non-resident fees of doctoral students.
 The stipend provides income for the students as they work in their GA duties and study throughout the year.
 As the cost of living in the Toledo metropolitan area has trended 15% lower than the national average, our stipends and overall assistantship package proves to be quite competitive compared to other institutions.
 All of our regular assistantships require that students work 20 hours/week in the Fall and Spring at a particular assignment.